hanishkvc/prgs-rustland-tester-fuzzerk/README.rst

   * randomize randcount values from with in a part (start and end offset) of the buf with values from a given range (start and end value).

+  * other than bufid, other arguments are optional and if not given a suitable default value will be used

+    * randcount - randomly generated to be less than buflen

+    * buf_startoffset and buf_endoffset map to begin and end of buffer being operated on, if not specified.

+    * rand_startval will be mapped to 0 and rand_endval to 255, if needed

 IOBridge related
 ~~~~~~~~~~~~~~~~~